 How long is the warranty …………….2-Years parts and labour unlimited cycles. (subject to misuse etc.)

 How often do I need it servicing …..National requirements for validation/inspection at 1 year/1500 cycles

 Where can I purchase one…………….The same distributors you buy your NSK instruments from.

 How much will it set me back………..Circa £4,700.00 plus VAT.
 Malcolm

-NEW PRODUCT !
+NEW model reviews !

 Yet another modern machine, shown at the BDIA Showcase , is the Lisa from W&H. Boasting stylish looks, a newly designed and intuitive touch-screen, an option to remotely select a cycle via the new app and have eked out even more cycle-performance improvements.
 Special prices start in the £4785 + VAT.
 Full information and specifications are available on the W&H web.
 Call one of their specialists for more details by following link.